Online M.Ed. in Curriculum and Instruction: Emphasis in Science, Technology, Engineering & Math (STEM)

 Meeting ID: 916 0745 8632

-To be admitted to a graduate program, you must apply to the TLAC department and Texas A&M University.
-Deadline for applications to the next M.Ed. online program with STEM emphasis is March 1, 2018.
+To be admitted to this graduate program, you must apply to the TLAC department and Texas A&M University.

 Essay topics are included below for your planning purposes; however, final submissions must be included in the Applicant Information System (AIS) as one document to be considered.
 Emailed or mailed essays will not be accepted.
 You will also need to submit your vita, which includes your education, job experience, and any professional presentations, publications, grants, professional certifications/licenses held and participation in professional organizations.
 Essays must be written with appropriate APA formatting and citations.

 - Successful applicants to this program come with a set of professional and educational experiences that “set the stage” for learning.
-OUR GOAL is that your learning in the certificate program will advance your own career goals and will contribute to the learning of your students and to peer faculty members at your school.
+Our goal is that your experience in the certificate program will advance your own career goals and will contribute to the learning of your students and to peer faculty members at your school.
 Describe your professional and educational expertise that you bring with you to the STEM Certificate at Texas A&M University and your goals that you will have achieved when you are finished.
 (1000 word limit)

 Curricular leadership in educational institutions or related organizations (e.g., educational specialist in a STEM Field, curriculum director, dean of instruction, STEM supervisor).

 Preparation of professional leaders competent in identifying and solving complex curriculum problems in STEM education.
 Emphasis is on developing thoughtful and reflective practitioners.

 The primary delivery system is online.
 Online formats vary by class, dependent on material presented, but will include